Passive Income by Renting Farm Land

-Do you have any idea how profitable renting out farm land can be?
-If you’ve ever read about Warren Buffett and his early investments, you know that he purchased land early in his life to rent to the local farmers.
+Do you have any idea how profitable renting out farmland can be?
+If you’ve ever read about Warren Buffett and his early investments, you will know that he purchased land at the beginning of his life to rent to the local farmers.
 It was one of his first passive income investments!
-If it’s good enough for Warren Buffett, I suspect that it would be good enough for the Average Joe as well.
+If it’s good enough for Warren Buffett, I can assure you that it would be good enough for the Average Joe as well.

 Purchasing the Property